Saint Mark's Basilica, Heraklion: Church building

 Saint Mark is a three-aisled basilica type of church.
-On the interior, its dimensions are 32 x 15,6 metres in the south and west side, while the north and east sides are longer by thirty centimetres.
+On the interior, its dimensions are 32 by 15,6 m in the south and west side, while the north and east sides are longer by 30 cm.
 Kostas Lassithiotakis has theorized that this asymmetry is due to the various reconstructions of the northern wall.
-The central aisle is the widest, with a width of 6,6 m., while the southern is 4,6 m. wide and the northern 4,4.
+The central aisle is the widest, at 6.6 m, while the southern is 4.6 m wide and the northern 4.4 m wide.
 The elongated proportions of the aisles greatly emphasize the elongated dimensions of the basilica.
 Its axis is tilted toward the south by 25 degrees in relation to its west-east axis.
 The church contains no niche on its eastern wall.

 Its roof is made of wood and it is tripartite one, with the central part protruding above the other two, which is the shape in which it is depicted by Georgios Corner in 1625.
 During the Ottoman period the church-mosque was remodeled, with the roof getting a double-edged shape.
 During the restoration works of the mid 1900s, the roof was returned to its original design, with the central aisle being elevated with the use of concrete slab.
 The floor is made up of rectangular plates and local stone.
 The church's central gate has a straight lintel and a relief arch.
 On the southern wall five sharp-pointed windows are preserved, which date back to the church's original construction.
 The windows on the northern wall were constructed during the 1956 renovation works, as were the twenty-four in total windows on the side walls of the central aisle.

 The ornate doorway of the Venetian palace of Ittar has been transferred to the interior of the church, which has been integrated into the inner side of the northern entrance of the church.
 In the south internal wall of Saint Mark a three-lobed window of Gothic style has been installed, originating from some unknown building.
 It has three sharp-pointed openings, with the central one being the tallest, and all are within the sharp-pointed arch.
 It consists of well-hewn white stones.
 In the past, there used to be multiple doors in both the south and the north walls, but in time they were blocked.
 In its interior the church used to be decorated with Byzantine murals, which only surfaced after the restoration works took place.

-On the southwest corner of the basilica the base of the old bell tower can still be seen, made of square hewn stones 4,2 metres tall, as well as the remnants of the demolished minaret on top of it.
+On the southwest corner of the basilica the base of the old bell tower can still be seen, made of square 4.2 m hewn stones, as well as the remnants of the demolished minaret on top of it.